 By the time you feed your baby and change them (would could even be multiple times in one waking), it is almost time for them to nap again.
 Sometimes moms think the longer they keep their newborn up, the better.
 But in reality, the opposite is true!
 If you keep your newborn awake too long, then they actually get overtired.
 And then it gets really hard to put them down.
 Just be watching that time and keeping an eye out for any tired cues will help your baby fall asleep MUCH easier.

-Try to put your newborn down “drowsy”, but not asleep whenever you can.
-This is one of the most important newborn sleep tips I can give.
+One of the best ways to get newborn to sleep is trying to put your newborn down “drowsy”, but not asleep whenever you can.
+This is one of the best newborn sleep tips I can give.
 Why?
 Because newborns do not have the self-soothing skills they need to fall sleep.
 But if they are calm and drowsy, then this is a great time to put them down to fall asleep on their own.

 Drowsy but awake teaches newborns the skill of independent sleeping.
 And it goes a long way when they start stretching nights and naps.
 The more they are able to fall asleep on their own, the more they will learn some very important independent sleep skills.